 We will provide you a list of lenses and camera equipment to bring on your trip.
 Think about your favorite type of shooting.

-Are you going to be shooting on the street where you would need an inconspicuous 50mm lens, or in a landscape environment where you might need a variety of lenses from wide angle to a telephoto to capture the scene?
+Are you going to be shooting on the street where you would need an inconspicuous 50mm lens?
+Or will you be in a landscape environment where you might need a variety of lenses from wide angle to a telephoto to capture the scene?
 Here is another article on specific lenses for shooting wildlife.

 Think of what your subject matter is going to be and bring appropriate lenses.
 If you don’t own the right equipment, you don’t always have to go out and buy it.
 There are a lot of rental options through companies like LensRentals.com